Walworth County Court Records

 Guardianship and conservatorship:

 Guardianship proceedings for both minors and adults who are incompetent are filed with the Register in Probate.
 These cases require ongoing judicial oversight, including annual accounting for conservatorships and periodic review of guardian reports.
-Due to the complexity of guardianship and conservatorship law, consultation with an attorney is strongly recommended.
-Court forms for these proceedings can be accessed through the Wisconsin Court System forms library.
+Given the complexity of guardianship and conservatorship law, consulting an attorney is strongly recommended.
+Court forms for these proceedings are available through the Wisconsin Court System forms library.